confluentinc/cp-demo/docs/index.rst

    .. figure:: images/ksql_queries_list.png
       :alt: image

 8. View messages from different KSQL streams and tables.
 Click on your stream of choice and select **Query** to open the Query Editor.
-The editor shows a pre-populated query, like ``select * from WIKIPEDIA;``, and it shows results for newly arriving data.
+The editor shows a pre-populated query, like ``select * from WIKIPEDIA emit changes;``, and it shows results for newly arriving data.

    .. figure:: images/ksql_query_topic.png
       :alt: image